maciejmikosik/testory/doc/tutorial.md

  - field is primitive already assigned to something other than binary zero
  - field is reference already assigned to something other than null
+ - field is final
+ - field is static
  - field is not declared in **test**'s class but in it's superclass

 Initialization depends on type of field.